employee advocacy platforms vs social media tools

 With a platform like DSMN8, advocates can log in on their desktops or use the mobile app to find relevant content to share easily.
 It can even be automated.

-Employee advocacy with DSMN8 is more straightforward for program managers and admins, too.
+Employee advocacy with DSMN8 makes life easier for program managers and admins, too.

 With ‘Dynamic Display‘, content curators can share multiple post captions, images, and link preview titles for every piece of content.